The bad news: Without this, 40% of employees will leave in their first year

-Ambitious, employees who take initiative are exactly the employees who want training, coach and mentoring, and those happen to be the same employees that we refer to as “quality talent” or “engaged employees”.
+- Ambitious, employees who take initiative are exactly the employees who want training, coaching and mentoring, and those happen to be the same employees that we refer to as “quality talent” or “engaged employees”.
 These employees desire the skills and want to be more valuable and versatile.

-Libby Nutt, General Manager – Marketing and Export Sales for Casella Family Brands (makers of the Yellowtail wine range and other brands) is a Premium member of The Growth Faculty, and uses The Growth Faculty video platform to increase teamwork and learning.
+Libby Nutt, General Manager – Marketing and Export Sales for Casella Family Brands (makers of the Yellowtail wine range and other brands) is a Premium Leadership Pass holder and uses Growth Faculty's video platform to increase teamwork and learning.

 “We have had a great experience in watching the (business how-to) videos in the boardroom.
 We see what we can implement across the team.
 We’re stronger and better as a result.”

-She also gives out the business books that are curated by The Growth Faculty managing director Karen Beattie, and sent out 10 times a year.
+She also gives out the business books that are curated by Growth Faculty managing director Karen Beattie, and sent out 8 times a year.